Some Fundamental Theorems in Mathematics

 The Weierstrass theorem has been proven in 1885 by Karl Weierstrass.
-A constructive proof uses {\bf Bernstein polynomials} $f_n(x) = \sum_{k=0}^n f(k/n) B_{k,n}(x)$ with $B_{k,n}(x) = B(n,k) x^k (1-x)^{n-k}$, where $B(n,k)$ denotes the Binomial coefficients.
+A constructive proof suggested by Sergey Bernstein in 1912 uses {\bf Bernstein polynomials} $f_n(x) = \sum_{k=0}^n f(k/n) B_{k,n}(x)$ with $B_{k,n}(x) = B(n,k) x^k (1-x)^{n-k}$, where $B(n,k)$ denote the Binomial coefficients.
 The result has been generalized to compact Hausdorff spaces $X$ and more general subalgebras of $C(X)$.
 The {\bf Stone-Weierstrass approximation theorem} was proven by Marshall Stone in 1937 and simplified in 1948 by Stone.
-In the complex, there is {\bf Runge's theorem} from 1885 approximating functions holmomorphic on a bounded region $G$ with rational functions uniformly on a compact subset $K$ of $G$ and {\bf Mergelyan's theorem} from 1951 allowing approximation uniformly on a compact subset with polynomials if the region $G$ is simply connected.
+In the complex, there is {\bf Runge's theorem} from 1885 approximating functions holomomorphic on a bounded region $G$ with rational functions uniformly on a compact subset $K$ of $G$ and {\bf Mergelyan's theorem} from 1951 allowing approximation uniformly on a compact subset with polynomials if the region $G$ is simply connected.
 In {\bf numerical analysis} one has the task to approximate a given function space by functions from a simpler class.
 Examples are approximations of smooth functions by polynomials, trigonometric polynomials.
 There is also the {\bf interpolation problem} of approximating a given data set with polynomials or piecewise polynomials like {\bf splines} or {\bf B\'ezier curves}.
 See \cite{ToddConstructiveTheory,NatansonConstructiveTheory}.